Darth-Tenebros/Watts-Up/README.md

 ## Data
-ESP uses data from a [FREE API](https://eskom-calendar-api.shuttleapp.rs/)🐐.
+Watts-Up uses data from a [FREE API](https://eskom-calendar-api.shuttleapp.rs/)🐐.
 You can find the source code for the api [HERE](https://github.com/beyarkay/eskom-calendar-api).

 ## usage
 _you'll need to have go1.21.4 installed to build the app yourself_